 Mavi: Do you go to the gym a lot to try to keep a body?

 Geo: I had a gym body, yeah.
-I would go with Nory, my friend, who was an MMA fighter.
-My god this is so funny!
-He’s this Asian guy, growing up in the cliffs, he was tough as hell, a really tough dude.
-And he had a baby and a wife, like a straight guy.
+I would workout somtimes with Norie, my friend, who is now an MMA fighter.
+He was tough as hell, a really tough dude, but also a total sweetheart.
+And he now has a baby and a wife, like a straight guy.
 I felt a kind of pressure.
 Not pressure, but that’s who I was around, you know.
 I think there was pressure on each other to perform a particular kind maleness and masculinity in the voice, in the body.
 And it took me a while to understand that I didn’t have to do that.
 That I could just be my own version no matter what.

 voice, gender, social sphere